-Michelle King is the superintendent of schools for the Los Angeles Unified School District, the second-largest district in the nation.
-She is responsible for creating policy, making recommendations to the members of the Los Angeles Board of Education and creating the conditions for success for all students and staff.
+Michelle King is the superintendent of schools for the Los Angeles Unified School District, the second-largest school district in the nation.
+She is responsible for creating policy, making recommendations to the members of the Los Angeles Board of Education and creating conditions that promote student success.

-As a veteran educator, instruction is Ms. King's strength.
-She is committed to ensuring that all students have access to the tools they need to prepare for college and career opportunities.
+As a veteran educator, instruction is Dr. King's strength.
+She is committed to ensuring that all students have access to the tools they need to prepare for college and careers.
 She has led district-wide reforms to increase graduation rates, particularly among traditionally under-represented populations.
 She has also been a champion of programs such as Restorative Justice, aimed at keeping students in school and improving citizenship.

 Dr. King holds a bachelor's degree in biology from the University of California, Los Angeles, a master’s degree in administration from Pepperdine University and a doctorate in education from the University of Southern California.
 She has also received honorary Doctor of Humane Letters degrees from Pepperdine University and Loyola Marymount University.

 During her first year as superintendent, she received a number of accolades including recognition as "Woman of the Year" by Women On Target, a nonprofit advocacy group supporting leaders in Southern California's African-American community, and "Woman of the Year" by California Assemblyman Sebastian Ridley-Thomas.